Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-In recent years, Agentic Retrieval-Augmented Generation (Agentic RAG) has emerged as a dominant paradigm for multi-hop question answering and complex knowledge reasoning \cite{yao2023react,jin2025searchr1,song2025r1searcher,huang2025embedding,li2021self}.
-By dynamically generating search queries, invoking retrievers, and performing multi-step reasoning during inference, Agentic RAG enables models to progressively plan and solve complex problems, substantially improving coverage and generalization over static RAG systems \cite{shi2025deepresearchsurvey, singh2025artl, luo2025maragr1,zhang2025tearag,ye2026memweaver,huang2025towards}.
+In recent years, Agentic Retrieval-Augmented Generation (Agentic RAG) has emerged as an important paradigm for multi-hop question answering and complex knowledge reasoning \citep{yao2023react,jin2025searchr1,song2025r1searcher}.
+By dynamically generating search queries, invoking retrievers, and performing multi-step reasoning during inference, Agentic RAG enables models to progressively plan and solve complex problems, improving evidence acquisition and multi-step problem-solving over static RAG systems \citep{shi2025deepresearchsurvey, singh2025artl, luo2025maragr1, zhang2025tearag}.

-However, as reasoning chains become longer and interaction rounds increase, failures in Agentic RAG become more frequent and difficult to fully avoid \cite{agrawal2024mindfulrag, leung2026classifying, ru2024ragchecker}.
-Since errors in multi-step reasoning may arise at arbitrary stages and accumulate over time, simply improving single-step reasoning or retrieval performance is often insufficient to ensure stable system behavior \cite{dong2025ragcritic, yan2024corrective, DBLP:conf/iclr/AsaiWWSH24}.
-As a result, the challenges faced by Agentic RAG extend beyond whether a correct answer can be generated, and increasingly concern:

-\begin{quote} \textbf{How can an Agentic RAG system localize the cause of a failure and repair it with minimal recomputation once the failure occurs?} \end{quote}
+However, as reasoning chains become longer and interaction rounds increase, failures in Agentic RAG become more frequent and difficult to avoid \citep{agrawal2024mindfulrag, leung2026classifying, ru2024ragchecker}.
+Since errors in multi-step reasoning may arise at arbitrary stages and accumulate over time, simply improving single-step reasoning or retrieval performance is insufficient to ensure stable system behavior \citep{dong2025ragcritic, yan2024corrective, DBLP:conf/iclr/AsaiWWSH24}.
+Therefore, the challenges faced by Agentic RAG extend beyond whether a correct answer can be generated, and increasingly concern: \begin{quote} \textbf{\textit{How can an Agentic RAG system localize the cause of a failure and repair it with minimal recomputation once the failure occurs?}} \end{quote} Existing studies have analyzed and modeled failures in RAG systems from different perspectives \citep{ru2024ragchecker, agrawal2024mindfulrag, leung2026classifying, cao2025outofstyle, guinet2024automated}.
+One line of work focuses on systematically categorizing and diagnosing errors in RAG outputs \citep{ru2024ragchecker, yehudai2025clear}, but does not further address automatic repair or performance improvement after failures occur.
+Another line of work uses diagnostic feedback to guide agentic repair \citep{dong2025ragcritic}, but typically follows a replanning--rerun strategy that discards the original trajectory and re-executes the retrieval--reasoning pipeline.
+These limitations suggest that failure analysis must be coupled with fine-grained recovery mechanisms that can selectively intervene in an existing trajectory rather than regenerate it from scratch.
+Figure~\ref{fig:error_distribution} further illustrates this issue: failure types under the ReAct baseline on HotpotQA arise from diverse sources rather than a single dominant cause, making unconditional reruns or one-size-fits-all repair strategies inherently inefficient.